openSUSE/news-o-o/_posts/2011-01-29-opensuse-weekly-news-issue-160-is-out.markdown

         [h-online/Edwald Henning: Dell joins the SUSE Appliance Program](http://www.h-online.com/open/news/item/Dell-joins-the-SUSE-Appliance-Program-1176360.html)
       **

-Novell has announced that Dell has become the latest participant in the [SUSE Appliance Program](http://www.novell.com/partners/isv/appliance/).
+â€œNovell has announced that Dell has become the latest participant in the [SUSE Appliance Program](http://www.novell.com/partners/isv/appliance/).
 This
           program allows the use of [SUSE Studio](http://susestudio.com/) to develop software applications and for their subsequent distribution.
 According to Novell, just a few weeks after its introduction in mid-2009, 2,000 ISVs had signed up.
-          (...)
+          (...)â€

 **
         [ZDNet/J.A.
 Watson: What's Up with openSuSE?](http://www.zdnet.co.uk/blogs/jamies-mostly-linux-stuff-10006480/whats-up-with-opensuse-10021549/)